playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 ```

 This is a major reason why React never introduced a 1:1 mapping of the old class-component lifecycle to function components; They enabled superior handling of effect management and cleanup.

-Now if only we could have a way to force this cleanup...

 ## Solving React's consistency problems